-It is the intent and desire of the State and the Union to avoid accidents and injuries on the emergency scene.

-In the event an unforeseen emergency incident occurs and requires the provision of proper relief personnel, facilities, and/or equipment (i.e., food, sanitation, and shelter), the State shall make reasonable efforts to provide these items to facilitate a safe and effective environment for those employees involved, subject to approval by the Department Director, Division Administrator, or designee.
+- 7.8.1 It is the intent and desire of the State and the Union to avoid accidents and injuries on the emergency scene. - 7.8.2 In the event an unforeseen emergency incident occurs and requires the provision of proper relief personnel, facilities, and/or equipment (i.e., food, sanitation, and shelter), the State shall make reasonable efforts to provide these items to facilitate a safe and effective environment for those employees involved, subject to approval by the Department Director, Division Administrator, or designee.

-H.Shift Trades
+7.9 SHIFT TRADES

-Office of the Military

-Employees shall have the right to trade shifts in the event that it does not interfere with the operation of the Department or Division, subject to approval by the Assistant Fire Chiefs for both employees.

-All exchanges of time will be job classification for job classification.

-Except for emergency situations, twenty-four (24) hours• notice of exchange is required.
-No obligation shall accrue to the State.

-In the event an employee that is scheduled to work a shift trade does not report for duty, the employee that is regularly scheduled will be reduced an equivalent number of hours to the trade.
+- 7.9.1 Office of the Military - 7.9.1.1 Employees shall have the right to trade shifts in the event that it does not interfere with the operation of the Department or Division, subject to approval by the Assistant Fire Chiefs for both employees. - 7.9.1.2 All exchanges of time will be job classification for job classification. - 7.9.1.3 Except for emergency situations, twenty-four (24) hours• notice of exchange is required.
+No obligation shall accrue to the State. - 7.9.1.4 In the event an employee that is scheduled to work a shift trade does not report for duty, the employee that is regularly scheduled will be reduced an equivalent number of hours to the trade.
 The hours shall be taken from the appropriate leave bank.

-Article VIII SAFETY & HEALTH
+Article 8.
+Safety & Health

-The Employer and the Union agree that employee safety is an integral part of the responsibilities of every manager, supervisor, and employee and that the Employer, employees, and the Union all have a significant responsibility to implement and maintain appropriate workplace safety and health standards.
-Safety management exists to assist managers, supervisors, and employees in the better performance of their duties.

-Employees will comply with all safety and health practices and standards established by the Employer.
-Employees will contribute to a healthy workplace, including not knowingly exposing coworkers and the public to conditions that would jeopardize their health or the health of others.

-For all employees covered by this Agreement, the Employer shall provide a work environment in accordance with safety standards established by the Occupational Health & Safety Administration (OSHA), the Nevada Occupational Safety & Health Act (NOSHA), the National
+- 8.1.1 The Employer and the Union agree that employee safety is an integral part of the responsibilities of every manager, supervisor, and employee and that the Employer, employees, and the Union all have a significant responsibility to implement and maintain appropriate workplace safety and health standards.
+Safety management exists to assist managers, supervisors, and employees in the better performance of their duties. - 8.1.2 Employees will comply with all safety and health practices and standards established by the Employer.
+Employees will contribute to a healthy workplace, including not knowingly exposing coworkers and the public to conditions that would jeopardize their health of others. - 8.1.3 For all employees covered by this Agreement, the Employer shall provide a work environment in accordance with safety standards established by the Occupational Health & Safety Administration (OSHA), the Nevada Occupational Safety & Health Act (NOSHA), the

-Wildfire Coordinating Group (NWCG), and the National Fire Protection Association (NFPA), if applicable.

-The Employer may direct employees to use leave in accordance with Article X, Leave, Section K, Sick Leave, when they self-report a contagious health condition.

-The Employer may direct employees to use leave in accordance with Article X, Leave, Section L, Workers' Compensation Leave when it becomes aware of possible exposure to a contagious health condition during the course of their job duties to allow for employees to seek appropriate testing and treatment.
+- National Wildfire Coordinating Group (NWCG), and the National Fire Protection Association (NFPA), if applicable. - 8.1.4 The Employer may direct employees to use leave in accordance with Article 10, Leave, Section 11, Sick Leave, when they self-report a contagious health condition. - 8.1.5 The Employer may direct employees to use leave in accordance with Article 10, Leave, Section 12, Workers' Compensation Leave when it becomes aware of possible exposure to a contagious health condition during the course of their job duties to allow for employees to seek appropriate testing and treatment.